awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway-load-balancer.md

 + If the network ACL for your subnet restricts traffic, you might not be able to send traffic through the Gateway Load Balancer endpoint\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + Security groups are not supported\.
 + Endpoint policies are not supported\.
 + A service might not be available in all Availability Zones through a Gateway Load Balancer endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
-For more information, see [Creating a Gateway Load Balancer endpoint](#create-gwlbe)\.
+For more information, see [Create a Gateway Load Balancer endpoint](#create-gwlbe)\.
 + When you create a Gateway Load Balancer endpoint, the endpoint is created in the Availability Zone that is mapped to your account and that is independent from other accounts\.
 When the service provider and the consumer are in different accounts, use the Availability Zone ID to uniquely and consistently identify the endpoint Availability Zone\.
 For example, `use1-az1` is an Availability Zone ID for the `us-east-1` Region and maps to the same location in every AWS account\.
 For information about Availability Zone IDs, see [AZ IDs for Your Resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide* or use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html)\.
 + To keep traffic within the same Availability Zone, we recommend that you create a Gateway Load Balancer endpoint in each Availability Zone that you will send traffic to\.
 + Endpoints are supported within the same Region only\.
 You cannot create an endpoint between a VPC and a service in a different Region\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.
 + You have a quota on the number of endpoints you can create per VPC\.
-For more information, see [VPC endpoints](amazon-vpc-limits.md#vpc-limits-endpoints)\.
+For more information, see [AWS PrivateLink quotas](vpc-limits-endpoints.md)\.

 ## Gateway Load Balancer endpoint lifecycle<a name="gwlbe-lifecycle"></a>

 A Gateway Load Balancer endpoint goes through various stages, starting from when you create it \(the endpoint connection request\)\.
 At each stage, there might be actions that the service consumer and service provider can take\.

-![\[Gateway Load Balancer endpoint lifecycle\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/interface-endpoint-lifecycle-diagram.png)
+![\[Gateway Load Balancer endpoint lifecycle\]](http://docs.aws.amazon.com/vpc/latest/privatelink/images/interface-endpoint-lifecycle-diagram.png)

 The following rules apply:
 + A service provider can configure their service to accept Gateway Load Balancer endpoint requests automatically or manually\.